Art is Key

 In February and April we ran our 2019 art is key project, in collaboration with Turtle Key Arts and the Lyric Theatre Hammersmith.
 The project is for 17-21 year olds, living with HIV and currently live in the UK or Ireland.

 The project provides the opportunity for young people to explore their experiences growing up with HIV, by working with professional artists, and using music, drama, spoken word to share stories and thoughts.
 We will be making podcasts of the materials created from this project and plan to share them widely to create better understanding of HIV and your experiences growing up.
-Participants will be invited to share the work created at the CHIVA support camp in 2019 which will be the 10th CHIVA camp!
+Participants will be invited to share the work created at the CHIVA 10th Annual support camp in 2019.

 Watch the film Life Growing Up if you haven’t already - this was created from the Art is Key project we ran in 2018.